 Where is he now?

 As of 2012, The Right Honourable Paul Martin is Co-Chair of The Congo Basic Forest Fund, Advisor to the International Monetary Fund, and on the Board of Governors for the United Nation's Coaltion for Dialogue on Africa.
-He also works with the Martin Aboriginal Educational Initiative, which assists First Nations youth.
+He also works with the Martin Family Initiative, which assists First Nations youth.

 Martin is the Member of Parliament for LaSalle-Émard in Montreal, Quebec.
 He was first elected federally in 1988.
 In 1990, he ran for the leadership of the Liberal Party of Canada and finished second at the leadership convention.
 In 2003, he won the leadership and became Prime Minister in January 2004.